jd-d/zzp-calc/README.md

 # zzp-calc
 Something for working out costs and income.

+## Design reference
+This project follows the guidance in `DESIGN-SPECIFICATION.md` for UI and experience decisions.
+Treat that document as the authoritative reference for design-related tasks unless a request explicitly overrides it.
+Future changes may implement the specification incrementally, so use it as context rather than an immediate to-do list.

 ## Deployment options
 This repository publishes the static site defined in `index.html` to GitHub Pages using the **Pages (prod + previews)** workflow in